possibilia/PhDThesis/Ch. 4 - Real-Time Obstacle Avoidance/eval/case_study/README.md

 # `playground`

-This folder contains analysis scripts and jupyter notebooks for the playground scenario, which again assumes there is a repository of rawa date in some directory `repo`.
+This folder contains analysis scripts and jupyter notebooks for the playground scenario, which again assumes there is a repository of raw data in some directory `repo`.